 She is active in the area of translation and implementation research and sits on a number of state and national committees responsible for policy and practice.

 She is Co-Chair of the ANZ Hip Fracture Registry, housed at Neura and a Past-President of the Australian and New Zealand Society for Geriatric Medicine.

-Professor Anne-Marie Hill is a researcher in the School of Physiotherapy and Exercise Science at Curtin University who obtained her PhD in 2011 (The University of Queensland).
+Professor Anne-Marie Hill is a senior principal research fellow at The University of Western Australia, School of Allied Health.
+She obtained her PhD in 2011 (The University of Queensland).
 She holds an NHMRC EL2 Investigator (2020-25) grant focusing on Fall Prevention and was previously awarded an NHMRC early career fellowship (2012-15).
 She is an APA titled Gerontological physiotherapist.
 Anne-Marie has over 30 years clinical experience working with older people and has obtained over $11M in research funding.
 Anne-Marie’s interests are in fall prevention, promotion of physical activity among older populations and translation of evidence into practice in health communities.
 She has conducted large clinical trials in hospital, community and residential care populations.
-She is leading a NHMRC clinical trial focusing on post discharge support for carers of older people and working collaboratively with Aboriginal and Torres Strait Islander researchers and communities focusing on sustainable physical activity programs for older Aboriginal people in WA.
+She is leading a NHMRC clinical trial focusing on post discharge support for carers of older people and working collaboratively with Aboriginal and Torres Strait Islander researchers and communities focusing on sustainable physical activity programs for older Aboriginal people in WA

 (MD, PhD, FRACP)